armin-164/school-project-3-webshop/README.md

 ## Team

-This is a solo assignment so I, Armin Sadr, will be the project manager and developer.
+Solo assignment
+Developed by: Armin Sadr

 ## Technologies used